LwandoMadebe/e-commerce-website/README.md

 ## Functional Requirements
 Describes the interactions between the system and its environment independent from the implementation.

-1. The customer can browse through the website and select items to add to a cart.
+1. The customer can browse through the website and view items to add to a cart.

 2. The customer may check the what they added on their shopping cart